hencollins/hencollins/README.md

  - 🌉 from the Bay
  - 🎓 about to graduate! (data sci + digital media double major)
- - 🥤 reality tv + diet soda addict
+ - 🥤 addicted to reality tv + diet soda
  - 🕹️ into gaming (Zelda, Skyrim, and Minecraft are my favorites)

 <!--